yared-nebiat/Kaltera/README.md

 # Kaltera
-Kaltera is an Amharic word game designed to help children practice and improve their Amharic language skills in a fun and interactive way.
+Kaltera is a fun and interactive Amharic word game designed to help children practice and improve their Amharic language skills.
+The game is suitable for children aged 5-12 and is a great way to improve vocabulary and spelling in a fun and engaging way.

+## How to Play
+Children are presented with nine random letters and must make three words out of them correctly to advance to the next level with a new set of nine letters.

+## Features
+- Engaging and interactive gameplay
+- Endless number of levels
+- Keeps track of progress and scores

+## Usage
+Run game from command line with
+'python main.py'

+### Author

+Yared Nebiat